dr-skot/json-stash/README.md

 // { collect: /rock/g }
 ```

-Support for other common types, and for user-defined types, is coming soon.
+Support for other common types, and for user-defined types, is on the todo list.

 ## Circular references